 In 1976 President Gerald R. Ford expanded Black History Week to a month-long celebration.
 Since then, each president has signed an African American History Month proclamation.
 ASNLH is now the Association for the Study of African American Life and History (ASALH) and it continues to promote the study of Black history.

 We celebrate African American and Black History Month in February of each year.
-During this month African Americans and people of African descent look no further than their race for a reason to feel proud of the many positive contributions they have made in the world.
+During this month African Americans and people of African descent should beam with pride at the significant, innovative and life changing contributions that their people have made around the world.

 African Americans have helped to shape the world and have brought respect, value, culture, knowledge, and more to the human race.
 These brave souls are honored for their bravery, tenacity, spiritual heart, and persistence.
 Every day, we should celebrate African Americans and those of African descent and every February we should bring extra attention to a job well done!